kleinschmidt/diss/outline.md

       West, South, and Mid-Atlantic), each producing 5 tokens of each vowel.
     * Stop consonant VOT (source TBD).
 Looks like I can get sex (M/F) at least, if not some other grouping.
 But the variability will presumably be less.

-# Selective adaptation

-* Kleinschmidt, D. F., & Jaeger, T. F. (2015).
-Re-examining selective
-  adaptation: Fatiguing feature detectors, or distributional learning?
-  _Psychonomic Bulletin & Review_, In press. doi:10.3758/s13423-015-0943-z
-* Critical review of literature on selective adaptation in speech, in light of ideal adapter work and the last few decades of work on non-linguistic sensory adaptation (using neural and psychophysical approaches).
-* Argues that the commonly held view that selective adaptation in speech is a process of feature-detector fatigue is poorly supported.

 # Conclusion